sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 ## Project schedule/milestones

-- **Jan. week 1:** Approvals
+- **March 2021:** Project approval
-- **Jan. week 3:** Mock-up approved
+- **April 2021:** Mock-up approved
-- **May week 1:** Development complete
+- **May 2021:** Development and testing
-- **May week 3:** Stakeholders sign off
-- **May 2021 to May 2022:** Pilot in operation
+- **June 2021 - June 2022:** Pilot in operation
 - **June 2022:** Project closeout

 Note:

-- "development complete" includes not just the development of the technical solution but also the development of the processes, the generic terms and conditions, the user documentation, the audit and monitoring process, communication pieces
+- "development and testing" includes not just the development of the technical solution but also the development of the processes, the generic terms and conditions, the user documentation, the audit and monitoring process, communication pieces

 ---